tnunn2/urTribe-Frontend/README.md

 # urTribe-Frontend
-Repository used for urTribe frontend code a
+Repository used for urTribe frontend code